anacidre/AngularWorkshop/step4.md

 Let's add a button to our coffee-menu component, the idea is that when the user clicks on that button the price of that coffee is updated to 0.00.

-To do that, we'll add a button in our mat-trid-tile-footer and we'll specify the target when the button is clicked.
+To do that, we'll add a button in our mat-grid-tile and we will specify the target when the button is clicked.

 ```
 <div class="coffee-menu">